STATE LAWS, REGULATIONS, AND GUIDANCE THAT AFFIRM NONDISCRIMINATION PROTECTIONS FOR LGBTQ+ STUDENTS

 STATE ATHLETIC ASSOCIATION GUIDANCE ON INCLUSION OF TRANSGENDER AND NONBINARY STUDENTS & STATE ATHLETIC BAN LEGISLATION OR EXECUTIVE ORDERS

 GLSEN advocates for policies that ensure that transgender (trans) and nonbinary students can participate in sports on a team or in competition based on their gender identity.
 There are 16 states (including D.C) that have friendly policies that help facilitate full inclusion of trans and nonbinary students in high school athletics.
 There are 6 states with guidance that excludes trans and nonbinary students by requiring students to participate in athletics based on their birth certificate or their sex assigned at birth.
 Another 3 states bar trans and nonbinary students from participation unless they have undergone surgery.
 Discriminatory restriction policies that create additional barriers to inclusion of trans and nonbinary students are in place in 16 states.
 Finally, there are 10 states that have not issued any statewide guidance on best practices that should be implemented in schools leaving students to navigate a patchwork of policies that differ between local education agencies and schools in the state.
 Additionally, some states have passed discriminatory legislation barring gender-affirming participation of transgender student athletes, and only allow students to compete on teams based on the sex listed on an existing birth certificate.
-This began with HB 500 in Idaho in 2020, and since then a rash of similar bills have been introduced in more than 30 states, with legislation being enacted in Arkansas, Mississippi, Alabama, Tennessee, and West Virgina, thus far during the 2021 legislative cycle.
+This began with HB 500 in Idaho in 2020, and since then a rash of similar bills have been introduced in more than 30 states, with legislation being enacted in Alabama, Arkansas, Florida, Mississippi, Montana, Texas, Tennessee, and West Virgina, thus far during the 2021 legislative cycle.
 Furthermore, the governor of South Dakota has issued a state ban via executive order.
 The Idaho law is currently being challenged in federal court in Hecox v.
 Little.

 Enumerated Curricular Standards Legislation by State